Unparalleled suite of productivity-boosting Web APIs & cloud-based micro-service applications for developers and companies of any size.

 API

-So let’s start with the formal definition of API.
-According to Wikipedia API is a kind of software:
+So, let’s start with what API stands for.
+According to Wikipedia, API is a kind of software:

 “An application programming interface (API) is a computing interface that defines interactions between multiple software intermediaries.”

-As the definition stated, an API performs the actions of a software intermediary between the two applications.
-To simplify this concept just take an example of a simple website of any company, in the Contact US page you usually see Google Maps with there address pinned on the map.
-This website is actually using an API of Google maps which is easily accessible and publicly available.
-So you see that API acts as a mediator between the website and Google Maps.
+As the definition of an API states, an API performs the actions of a software intermediary between two applications.
+To simplify this concept, just take an example of a simple website of any company.
+On the Contact US page, you usually see Google Maps with their address pinned on the map.
+This website is actually using an API of Google Maps, which is easily accessible and publicly available.
+So, you see that API is a mediator between the website and Google Maps.

 To make it easier for you to understand, let’s take an example from real life.

-Just imagine the role of an order booker, what order booker does is that he goes into the market takes the order from the shop keepers and get back to the manufacturer and then deliver the products back.
-The benefit in this is approach is that shop keeper doesn’t have to leave his shop and deal with the manufacturer or company directly.
+Just imagine the role of an order booker.
+What an order booker does is that he goes into the market, takes the order from the shopkeepers gets back to the manufacturer, and then delivers the products back.
+The benefit of this approach is that the shopkeeper doesn’t have to leave his shop and deal with the manufacturer or company directly.
 Same is the case with the manufacturer, it is not needed for him to go to the market place and take orders from each shop.
-The order booker just like an API plays the role of intermediary and fills the communication gap between the two entities.
+The order booker, just like an API, plays the role of intermediary and fills the communication gap between the two entities.

-Every API has 3 main elements, the first one is the Procedure that is used to perform specific functions or tasks.
-The second element is Protocols, it decides the rules of communication between the two applications.
-The last element is Tools, this is like a set of components which are used to build a new program.
+Every API has three main elements.
+The first one is the procedure, which is used to perform specific functions or tasks.
+The second element is Protocols, which decide the rules of communication between the two applications.
+The last element is Tools, which are like a set of components used to build a new program.

 Importance of APIs And Why Do We Need Them